 Cogmed Memory Training

-Uses a videogame format downloaded on your home computer to improve attention and working memory.
+Uses a web-based video game to improve attention and working memory.
 Controlled studies show that it works.
-A child might have to shoot down asteroids, recall numbers in reverse order, or remember the sequence in which rows of lights turn on.
+A child might have to shoot down asteroids, dismantle dangerous "space mines," or remember the sequence in which rows of lights turn on.
 Cogmed games are also geared to adults.
 In Depth: How Cogmed Working-Memory Training Works